 - Galerias Pacifico

-- Abasto (visit the tango shops on Anchorena, just outside this shopping mall)
+- Abasto (several tango shops on Anchorena, just outside the mall)

 - so many more!!! just google!!!

-Please refer to any BsAs tango guide for current addresses, business hours, etc., or just google and stand back!
+Please refer to any BsAs tango guide on line for current addresses, business hours, etc.

 Food & H20